alan-turing-institute/CROP/README.md

 ## How to contribute

 We welcome contributions!
-If you are willing to propose new features or have bug fixes to contribute, please submit a pull request [here](https://github.com/alan-turing-institute/CROP/pulls).
+If you are willing to propose new features or have bug fixes to contribute, please submit a pull request [here](https://github.com/alan-turing-institute/CROP/pulls) if you have permissions, or fork the repository, make your changes, and submit a pull request from your fork.

 <hr/>